jgrss/geowombat/doc/source/apply.rst

             compress='lzw'
         )

 By default, user functions expect a NumPy array as the first argument.
-It might be desirable to combine a GeoWombat function that operates on a DataArray.
-To achieve this, we can decorate the function as a lazy wombat.
+It might be desirable to combine a ``geowombat`` function that operates on an :class:`xarray.DataArray`.
+To achieve this, we can decorate the function.

 .. code:: python